taurushq-io/multi-party-sig/README.md

 r, err := handler.Result()

-// An error has occurred and the result is nil if err != nil {
+// An error has occurred and the result is nil
-    var protocolErr protocol.Error
-    // if the error is a protocol.Error, then it may contains the identity of the misbehaving party,
-    // as well as information about when this error occurred. if ok := errors.As(err, &protocolErr); ok {
+// We can get more information by unwrapping the error if protocolError := new(protocol.Error); errors.As(err, &protocolError) {
-        culprit := protocolErr.Culprit
-        // if culprit != "", then we can exclude it from next executions. }
-    }
-    return

 }

 // cast r as the appropriate result